Here are the 4 steps of an effective litigation flow

 Invoicing is good.
 Tracking your bill payments is better.
 You have noted a due date on your invoices, respect it too.
 Your invoice is not paid on the due date, send a single reminder by post.
 Reminder emails are generally directly transferred to spam or even the trash.
 However, there is no need to incur the expense of registered mail or waste your precious time calling your customer.

 Your reminder should be courteous but direct.
 This could be an oversight or an addressing error.
 Include your billing information and payment details on your reminder.
 You can possibly add your mailing costs but above all remind your general payment conditions and warn your customer of the consequences in the event of non-payment.

 3- amicable recovery

 Your reminder did not bear fruit?
-Don't delay any longer and transfer the unpaid invoice directly to a third party specializing in debt collection.
+Don't delay any longer and transfer the unpaid invoice directly to a third party specializing in debt recovery.
 You free yourself from this weight and maintain the commercial relationship with your customers.
 Opt for a debt collection company for example.
 The profession is regulated.
 After sending the legal notice, the collection companies will take all amicable steps to recover your debt: sending letters, SMS, telephone calls or even traveling to your client to find the debt. best arrangement for both parties.

 4- the legal procedure

 If it is impossible to find an amicable solution with your client, the collection company will advise you in possible legal proceedings.
 A lawyer, via a bailiff, will summon your client to appear in order to have him sentenced, a conviction which will maintain a 10-year right to enforce this decision.
 Execution will be done via bailiff only who will seize and sell your client's goods up to the amount due and all costs incurred.